ballissia/personal-web/README.md

   Issues: unable to scale icons or change them in css.
 No visual confirmation on email icon click.

 Last Modified on: 12/10/2018
   Changes include: minor spacing adjustments, removed footer spacing on bottom, background change.
+Fixed broken.